-Fund Financial Statements
+Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The City of Iowa Colony, uses one fund, the General Fund to ensure and demonstrate compliance with finance-related legal requirements.
+The City of Iowa Colony uses two funds, the General Fund and the Crime Control District Fund to ensure and demonstrate compliance with finance-related legal requirements.
+Prior to fiscal year 2014, the Crime Control District Fund was reported as a discretely presented component unit versus its current presentation as a blended component unit.